-They have a neater notation, which means they often get used for “quick” or temporary lists.
-In addition, unlike a list, once you have created a tuple, you cannot change it.
+They have a neater notation, which means they often get used for "quick" or temporary lists.
+Also, unlike a list, once you have created a tuple, you cannot change it.

 An item which cannot be changed once it has been created is called immutable.
-Immutable objects are useful if you want to be sure that its value will not be changed accidentally.
+Immutable objects are useful if you want to be sure that their value will not be changed accidentally.

 You should read and understand the lists topic before you learn about tuples.